 Royal Caribbean Group, hereinafter “Company”, is the world’s second largest cruise company.
 We wholly own and operate three global brands: Royal Caribbean International, Celebrity Cruises, and Silversea Cruises.
 Through these brands, the Company operates a large and diverse fleet of ships on a selection of worldwide itineraries that call on hundreds of destinations across all seven continents.

-This statement was prepared pursuant to the United Kingdom’s Modern Slavery Act of 2015 and Australia’s Modern Slavery Act of 2018 for the financial year ending December 31, 2021.
-It is published on behalf of the Company, its wholly owned global brands, and for Azamara for the period we owned the brand in 2021.
-Azamara was sold in the first quarter of 2021.
+This statement was prepared pursuant to the United Kingdom’s Modern Slavery Act of 2015 and Australia’s Modern Slavery Act of 2018 for the financial year ending December 31, 2022.
+It is published on behalf of the Company and its wholly owned brands.

-The statement is signed by a member of the Company’s Board of Directors and approved by the Audit Committee of the Board of Directors.
+The statement is signed by the Chief Executive Officer of the Company and approved by the Audit Committee of the Board of Directors.
 A signed copy of this statement is available upon request.